Sofic profiles of $S(\omega )$ and computability: The computable part of

 The following theorem says that $S^{comp}_{\alpha}(\omega)$ is not computably enumerable.

 \begin{theorem} For any growth $\alpha$ the group $S^{comp}_{\alpha}(\omega )$ is not computably enumerable. \end{theorem}

-{\em Proof.} This statement is known for the group $S^{comp}(\omega )$ (i.e. when $\alpha$ is represented by $\infty$), see p.
+\begin{proof} This statement is known for the group $S^{comp}(\omega )$ (i.e. when $\alpha$ is represented by $\infty$), see p.
 301, Section 6.1 in \cite{ershov}.
 We will adapt the corresponding proof.
-Since \cite{ershov} is not easily available we include some details.
+Since \cite{ershov} is not easily available and the proof given there needs small repairs we include some details.